JWST COSMOS-3D: Spectroscopic Census and Luminosity Function of [O III] Emitters at 6.75<z<9.05 in COSMOS: Discussion

 where we use \textit{QuickCV} \citep{NewmanDavis2002} to estimate the dark matter variance for our survey volume ($2.1,2.0\%$) for the $6.75\!<\!z\!<\!7.5, 7.5\!<\!z\!<\!9.05$ samples, respectively.
 We use the recent \oiii\ bias measurement from \citet{Shuntov2025_clustering} to find $\sigma^{CV}_{\rm{[OIII]}} = 16.0^{+0.5}_{-0.7}\%,15.6^{+0.5}_{-0.7}\%$ at $z\sim7,8$, respectively.
-This is largely consistent with our measurement, considering that the \oiii\ bias measurement of \citet{Shuntov2025_clustering} is differs by a number of factors.
-Indeed \citet{Shuntov2025_clustering} use lower luminosity objects in FRESCO, and are limited by the smaller FRESCO field of view.
-Additionally, our bootstrap samples are a biased estimator of the true cosmic variance of the \oiii\ LF as we uses a contiguous field of view.
-Throughout this work we thus adopt a fiducial value of 15$\%$ for the cosmic variance of the \oiii\ LF in our two chosen redshift bins.
+We argue this is roughly consistent with our measurements if considering a few caveats.
+First of all, the COSMOS-3D measurement at z$=7$ is likely biased low, explaining the better agreement with our $z=8$ measurement ($19.4\pm1.9\%$).
+Secondly, \citet{Shuntov2025_clustering} measure the \oiii\ bias using the much smaller FRESCO fields (thus missing large angular scales) and in a smaller luminosity regime, likely resulting in a smaller bias value.
+Thirdly, our bootstrap samples are a biased estimator of the true cosmic variance of the \oiii\ $5008\ \AA$ LF as we use a contiguous field of view.
+Throughout this work we adopt a fiducial value of 15$\%$ for the cosmic variance of the \oiii\ $5008\ \AA$ LF in our two chosen redshift bins.